marwan37/pennant-flask-server/README.md

 ## Overview

 This repository serves as the remote Python code execution backend for the Pennant notebook application.
-It uses Flask, Celery, and Redis to handle code execution requests and manage notebook states.
+It uses Flask, Celery, RabbitMQ and Redis to handle code execution requests and manage notebook states.

 ## Table of Contents